Calling this number connects you with a Patient Advocate at The Mesothelioma Center, the nation's most trusted mesothelioma resource.

 How Automobile Asbestos Exposure Happens

-Asbestos has been used in a wide variety of auto parts, including brakes, clutches, hood liners, gaskets, heat shields and many other automotive products.
+Asbestos has been used in a wide variety of auto parts.
+Examples include brakes, clutches, hood liners, gaskets, heat shields and many other products.

 Historically, drum and disc brakes were manufactured with 35% to 60% asbestos.
 Today, it remains legal in the U.S. to sell asbestos-containing auto parts, and many brake and clutch parts continue to contain up to 35% asbestos.

-Contaminated parts have been used on every type of vehicle, including cars, trucks, motorcycles, buses, trains and military vehicles.
+Contaminated parts have been used on every type of vehicle.
+This includes cars, trucks, motorcycles, buses, trains and military vehicles.
 Asbestos brakes were also used in elevators and other types of transportation machinery.

-Workers were exposed in auto assembly plants, auto repair shops, automotive supply stores, trains, bus stations, truck stops and manufacturing plants where asbestos auto parts were made.
-Even toll road collectors are at an increased risk of developing asbestos-related diseases because of repeated exposure to asbestos brake dust.
+Workers were exposed in auto assembly plants, repair shops and supply stores.
+Trains, bus stations, truck stops and auto part manufacturing plants exposed workers.
+Even toll road collectors are at an increased risk of developing asbestos-related diseases.
+That’s because of repeated exposure to asbestos brake dust.

-A 2018 study published in Epidemiology: Open Access estimates that 730,000 documented workers in the U.S. are at risk of asbestos exposure from brake repairs alone.
-It also estimated that millions of nonprofessional mechanics who perform their own brake repair at home are also at risk of asbestos exposure.
+A 2018 study estimates that 730,000 documented workers in the U.S. are at risk of asbestos exposure from brake repairs alone.
+It also estimated that millions of do-it-yourself mechanics are also at risk of asbestos exposure.

 Hobbyists working on older cars are especially at risk because older cars are more likely to contain asbestos parts than newer cars.
-Both professional auto mechanics and do-it-yourselfers are at an increased risk of developing mesothelioma and other asbestos-related diseases.
+Both professionals and do-it-yourselfers are at an increased risk of developing mesothelioma.